Monogamy relations for relativistically causal correlations: Extremal correlations and monogamy relations

-Another relevant distribution in the setting of Figure~\ref{fig:bob_jams} is the one that was shown in~\cite{HR_jam} to violate monogamy of CHSH violation (see also Section~\ref{sec:crypto} for more on this).
+Another relevant distribution in the setting of { Figure~1 of the main text} is the one that was shown in~\cite{HR_jam} to violate monogamy of CHSH violation (see also {main text} for more on this).
 This distribution is defined as~\cite{HR_jam}

 all other probabilities are zero.
 For uniform $X_i,Y_i,Z_i$ we can show that for this distribution $P(a_oc_o|y_i)=\frac{1}{2} P_1(a_oc_o|y_i)+\frac{1}{2} P_2(a_oc_o|y_i)$.
 Thus we impose that for each $x_i,z_i$ if $y_i=0$, $P(01|y_i)=P(01|y_i)=0$ and if $y_i=1$, $P(10|y_i)=P(00|y_i)=P(01|y_i)=P(11|y_i)$.
 In this case we obtain a polytope with $23$ extremal vertices compatible with relativistic causality and these constraints.
 We further find again that the same marginal is not possible for $P(a_ob_o|z_i)$ or $P(b_oc_o|x_i)$ under these constraints.
 We check this again with a linear feasibility problem as well as by computing all possible marginals we can have for $P(a_ob_o|z_i)$ or $P(b_oc_o|x_i)$ in this case.